 Lobbans in the public eye

-Wikipedia has a page for the name Lobban on which they list five “notable” people, three still living—a random collection of two sportsmen (one Jamaican, so perhaps not genetically related–see Jamaican Lobbans page), two scientists, and a knighted signals intelligence expert and a “British legal mind.”
+Wikipedia has a page for the name Lobban on which they list six “notable” people, four still living—a random collection of two sportsmen (one Jamaican, so perhaps not genetically related–see Jamaican Lobbans page), two scientists, a knighted signals intelligence expert and a “British legal mind.”
 I have assumed that all photographs on the news sources are copyright and have provided links in several cases; one can easily find more on the Web ….
 Go, ogle.
-In the order given in Wikipedia (alphabetical by given name):
+In the order given in Wikipedia:

 Greg Lobban (born 12 August 1992 in Inverness) is a professional squash player who has represented Scotland.
 He and Alan Clyne became world doubles champions in 2017 and they made it to the bronze medal match at the 2018 Commonwealth Games.
 In April 2018 he married Australian squash player, Donna Urquhart (wedding pix!), who is now known professionally as Donna Lobban and has her own page on Wikipedia.
 See also (1) and (2).
 PICTURE.

 Hartley Wilden Kenroy Lobban (9 May 1926, Jamaica– 15 October 2004, Surrey, BC, Canada) was a Jamaican-born first-class cricketer who bowled 17 matches for Worcestershire 1952–1954.
 He went to England at the end of World War II as a member of the Royal Air Force, and settled in Kidderminster in Worcestershire in 1947, where he worked as a civilian truck driver for the RAF.
 He was educated as a mature student at Sunderland Polytechnic.
 He also fought as a professional boxer [under the name Ken Lobban (source)] and played rugby union for Kidderminster.
 He married Celia Mary Cockerill in 1969; both were teachers at the time.
 They later moved to Canada, where he worked as a teacher in Burnaby, British Columbia.
 He and Celia had a son and two daughters.
 Obit: “Hartley was a dedicated educator teaching at Second Street School, Kitchener Elementary and McPherson Park Junior Secondary in Burnaby until he retired at age 65.
-Also an energetic sportsman well into his sixties, he played rugby, cricket and studied Judo.
+Also an energetic sportsman well into his sixties, he played rugby, cricket and studied Judo.”